 Find the info you need

-Trapping Mom and Kittens
+Tips for Trapping Mom and Kittens

-- If you find that the kittens are too small to trip a regular-sized box trap, consider using a kitten-sized trap instead.
-But if you only have access to regular-sized trap, no need to worry!
+- Get creative.
+If kittens can’t trigger a regular-sized trap but that’s all you have access to, no need to worry!
 In your trapping kit, pack a full 12- or 16-oz bottle of water and a string about 50 feet long.
-The string can be tied around the water bottle, then the water bottle can be used to prop open the entrance door of the humane trap.
-This will allow you to pull the string, closing the trap door on the kitten once she has fully entered the trap.
+The string can be tied around the water bottle, then the water bottle can be used to prop open the door of the humane box trap.
+This will allow you to pull the string to close the trap door once the kitten has fully entered the trap.